What submissions do children's publishers want? Find out so you can get . . . acquired!

 (Reminder: Each class member must bring their list of book ideas from the day before.)

 This session is the magic of Acquired!
-Each class member will have 20 minutes to pitch their best book ideas to David and Ryan (and the class), who will give on-the-spot feedback just like an acquisitions board.
+Each class member will have 20 minutes to pitch their best book ideas to David and Dean (and the class), who will give on-the-spot feedback just like an acquisitions board.
 We'll help you spot the gems in your list of ideas, telling you what we love, what might be an instant rejection, and best of all, HOW to whip your most promising ideas into shape.
 Class members are encouraged to participate in all discussions so everyone learns together, even when it's not your turn to present.
+However, if you need some time away to write or work on homework, you're welcome to slip in and out.

 The magic of book consults continues!
 Trust us: nothing will give you more of a competitive edge as a writer than hearing decision makers critique book ideas for 6+ hours.